 South Plains STEM Scholars

 The South Plains STEM Scholars program provides financial and mentorship opportunities for rural students who are interested in STEM fields at Texas Tech (specifically biology, physics, math, geosciences, and chemistry).
-There are many financial challenges associated with pursing higher education, and to assist with tuition, the STEM Scholars program offers selected students up to $5,000 tuition assistance annually.
+There are many financial challenges associated with pursuing higher education, and to assist with tuition, the STEM Scholars program offers selected students up to $5,000 tuition assistance annually.
 In addition to assisting with tuition, the STEM Scholars program aims to help students succeed in and outside of the classroom.
 Upon admission to the STEM Scholars program, students will gain essential access to STEM faculty who will engage them in rural-related research and internship opportunities, and students will develop learning communities through seminars and service-learning projects geared toward rural communities.
 STEM Scholars faculty mentors are dedicated to helping students thrive during their time at Texas Tech, to learning from and with students from rural backgrounds, and to encouraging students to consider the ways in which they can contribute their STEM knowledge back to their rural communities.

 - The STEM Scholars program will accept and fund approximately 40 undergraduate students from rural communities across the South Plains region each year.
 Accepted students will be eligible to receive up to $5,000 per year in scholarship support.